-- Aerobic respiration – This kind of respiration takes place in the presence of oxygen hence it results in the complete glucose oxidation with the release of energy.
-It includes three stages namely, Kreb’s cycle, ETS and Glycolysis.
-All events relating to ETS takes place in mitochondria while stages connected with glycolysis takes place in the cytoplasm.
+- Aerobic respiration – This kind of respiration takes place in the presence of oxygen, hence it results in the complete glucose oxidation with the release of energy.
+It includes three stages – namely, Krebs cycle, ETS and Glycolysis.
+All events relating to ETS take place inside mitochondria while stages connected with glycolysis take place in the cytoplasm.

 - Anaerobic respiration – In this type of respiration, oxidation of food takes place in an environment lacking oxygen supply.
 Less energy is released as a result of incomplete oxidation of glucose.

-To show experimentally that carbon dioxide is released during the process of respiration.
+To experimentally demonstrate that carbon dioxide is released during the process of respiration.

 - Soaked gram seeds

 - U-shaped delivery tube

 - Germinate close to 25 seeds.
 This can be done by wrapping them in moist blotting paper or cotton wool for around 3 to 4 days.

 - Set up the germinated or sprouted seeds in the conical flask.
 Spray some water into the flask to dampen the seeds.

 - With the help of a thread, suspend the conical flask containing the test tube having a freshly prepared 20% KOH solution.